A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270: Methods

 Overall, this underlines the necessity of more conservative error estimates, such as the ones we follow here.
 For completeness, all values are reported in Table~\ref{tab:properties}.
 From this point onward, we use the values computed from the relations of \cite{Benedict2016} and \cite{Boyajian2012} with estimated 5\% errors.

 To estimate the stellar effective temperature {\teff} and spectral type, we first compute the bolometric correction in the K-band, $BC_\mathrm{K}$, following Table~3 from \cite{Mann2015}.
 For this, the colour $V-J$ is calculated from the given magnitudes.
-We find $BC_\mathrm{K}=${\starBCK} (assuming 5\% errors).
-This leads to a bolometric magnitude of $M_\mathrm{bol}=${\starbolometricmagnitude}.
-From this, we calculate the bolometric luminosity $L=${\starbolometricluminosity}~$L_\odot$.
-Finally, we compute {\teff} using the Stefan-Boltzmann law to be \teff=\starteff~K. This corresponds to an {\startype} spectral type \cite{Pecaut2013}\footnote{\url{http://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}, online 2019 Jan 20}.
+We find $BC_\mathrm{K}=$~{\starBCK} (assuming 5\% errors).
+This leads to a bolometric magnitude of $M_\mathrm{bol}=$~{\starbolometricmagnitude}.
+From this, we calculate the bolometric luminosity $L=$~{\starbolometricluminosity}~$L_\odot$.
+Finally, we compute {\teff} using the Stefan-Boltzmann law to be \teff~=~\starteff~K. This corresponds to an {\startype} spectral type \cite{Pecaut2013} (\url{http://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}, online 2019 Jan 20).

 We estimate the metallicity of {\Ntarget} using the photometric method from \cite{Dittmann2016}.
-Due to molecular line blanketing in the optical regions of the spectrum, a more metal rich M-dwarf at a given absolute $K_s$ magnitude (i.e. mass) will have a redder colour than a more metal poor star of the same mass.
+Due to molecular line blanketing in the optical regions of the spectrum, a more metal rich M~dwarf at a given absolute $K_s$ magnitude (i.e. mass) will have a redder colour than a more metal poor star of the same mass.
 While \cite{Dittmann2016} utilised $MEarth$-$K_s$ as the colour for their calibration, the {\it MEarth} bandpass is broadly similar to the $i$-band; hence, a similar relation can be calibrated with $i$ - $K_s$ (Dittmann et al., in prep.).
 Using this calibration, we estimate the metallicity of {\Ntarget} to be [Fe/H] = {\starmetallicity}.

 With the current observations, we cannot constrain the age of the star with certainty.
-Nevertheless, the absence of photometric variability, the low activity (shallow H$\alpha$ absorption feature), and the lack of Ca H/K emission lines in our spectra suggest the star is a slowly evolving, older main sequence M-dwarf star \cite{Mamajek2008, Newton2016b, Newton2018}.
+Nevertheless, the absence of photometric variability, the low activity (shallow H$\alpha$ absorption feature), and the lack of Ca H/K emission lines in our spectra suggest the star is an old main sequence M~dwarf star \cite{Mamajek2008, Newton2016b, Newton2018}.